 Hard Fraud vs. Soft Fraud

 Hard fraud involves deliberately fabricated events: staging accidents, faking injuries or burning down a property for the payout.
-These are premeditated schemes designed to extract money from insurers.
-Soft fraud, by contrast, is opportunistic.
+These are premeditated schemes that extract money from insurers.
+Soft fraud is opportunistic.
 It includes inflating the value of stolen items, exaggerating the extent of damage or claiming injuries that didn't occur in an accident.
 Both are crimes.
 Both carry legal consequences.
 And both raise premiums.

 The distinction matters because soft fraud is far more common.
 Most people who commit it don't see themselves as criminals.
 They see it as getting what they're owed.
-But the cumulative cost is enormous.
-Fraud accounts for about 10% of property-casualty insurance losses and loss adjustment expenses each year, according to the Coalition Against Insurance Fraud.
+The cumulative cost is enormous.
+Fraud accounts for roughly 10% of property-casualty insurance losses and loss adjustment expenses each year, according to the Coalition Against Insurance Fraud.

 Auto Insurance Fraud

 Auto insurance fraud is the highest-volume fraud type by claim count.
 The National Insurance Crime Bureau (NICB) receives more than 100,000 questionable claims annually, and 70% are auto-related.
-Staged accidents, often involving multiple vehicles and coordinated passengers, generate fraudulent injury claims that drive up loss ratios across all policyholders.
+Staged accidents with multiple vehicles and coordinated passengers generate fraudulent injury claims that drive up loss ratios across all policyholders.

 Personal injury protection (PIP) fraud is common in no-fault states, where providers bill for medical treatments that never occurred or were unnecessary.
 Glass claims fraud occurs when repair shops bill insurers for windshield replacements that weren't needed or weren't performed.
 The volume of auto fraud claims drives up loss ratios, which insurers offset by raising premiums across the board.